mdrmuhaimin/Hasan_VC_Thesis/Muhaimin_Finalised_Thesis.md

 **Our Solution:** We deliver an offline-first ritual companion, licensed service marketplace, and curated exploration platform for the four key pilgrimage cities (Makkah, Madinah, Taif, Jeddah).

-**Traction:** We have validated demand through 31 customer interviews, shipped an MVP with 91 organic installs at **$0.87** blended Customer Acquisition Cost (CAC), and secured a governance partnership with Taibah Institute for content verification.
+**Traction:** We have validated demand through 31 customer interviews, shipped an MVP with 91 total installs (~45 organic) with blended **CPI** ≈ **$0.87** and paid **CPI** ≈ **$1.48**.
+We have a governance partnership (MoU) in progress with Taibah Institute for content verification.

-**The Ask:** We seek pre-seed funding to validate our core hypotheses through controlled market tests while building toward a **$2.33M** serviceable obtainable market in our first 12 months.
+**The Ask:** We seek pre-seed funding to validate our core hypotheses through controlled market tests while building toward a **$2.32M** serviceable obtainable market in our first 12 months.
+Use of funds: content governance & scholar reviews, offline Android reliability, concierge ops for liquidity tests, and trip-anchored analytics.
+**Licensing note:** No direct Hajj sales; OTA-like flows (S3) will run only via licensed partners or post-licensure.

 ## SECTION 1: STRATEGIC EXECUTION MODEL